 Accept verification of the expense amount submitted by the Public Program unless questionable.
 Allow the usual and customary charge from the provider toward the individual spenddown, even if the provider has reimbursement agreements with the public program that permit them to pay less for the service.

-A link to the form the Department of Health uses to verify prescription expenses paid on behalf of Early Intervention Program enrollees is provided here.
+The Department of Health uses a form to verify prescription expenses paid on behalf of Early Intervention Program enrollees.
 Staff may use the expense listed, minus any third party liability payments identified by the pharmacy, to reduce an individual's spenddown liability.

 ACES no longer tracks Public Program expenses using the "PP" expense type.
 Staff need to enter the appropriate code based on the type of expense that has been paid by the Public Program and the date the expense was incurred.